Contact the GG Archives

-RMS Arundale Castle Collection
+RMS Arundel Castle Archival Collection

-The Turbine Liner "Arundel Castle" is the Latest Addition to the Union-Castle Fleet and has a Registry of 19,000 Tons.
+The Turbine Liner "Arundel Castle" (1921) is the Latest Addition to the Union-Castle Fleet and has a Registry of 19,000 Tons.

-The Turbine Liner "Arundel Castle" is the Latest Addition to the Union-Castle Fleet and has a Registry of 19,000 Tons.
+The Turbine Liner "Arundel Castle" (1921) is the Latest Addition to the Union-Castle Fleet and has a Registry of 19,000 Tons.
 GGA Image ID # 141cad1ce4

-Arundel Castle (1894) (a) Castle Line, (b) Union-Castle Line.
+Arundel Castle (1894) (a) Castle Line, (b) Union-Castle Line

 Built by Fairfield Shipbuilding & Engineering Co., Glasgow, Scotland.
 Tonnage: 4,588.
 Dimensions: 4157 x 45'.
-Single screw, 133^ knots.
+Propulsion: Single screw, 13 1/2 knots.
 Triple expansion engines.
-Four masts and one funnel.
-Intermediate type of steamer.
-Vessel sold to Danish East Asiatic Company in 1905.
+Masts and Funnels: Four masts and one funnel.
+Comments: Intermediate type of steamer.
+Ownership Change: Vessel sold to Danish East Asiatic Company in 1905.
 Renamed: (a) Birma (1905), (b) Mitau (1913), (c) Joszef Pilsudski (1920), (d) Wilbo (1922).
-Scrapped in 1924.
+Fate: Scrapped in 1924.

-Arundel Castle (1921) Union-Castle Line.
+Arundel Castle (1921) Union-Castle Line

 Built by Harland & Wolff, Ltd., Belfast, Ireland.
 Tonnage: 19,023.
 Dimensions: 630' x 75'.
-Twin-screw, 18 knots.
+Propulsion: Twin-screw, 18 knots.
 Steam turbines.
-Two masts and four funnels.
+Masts and Funnels: Two masts and four funnels.
 Service: Southampton-Cape Town.
 Passengers: 760.
 Crew: 440.
-Lengthened to 661 feet (19,118 tons) in 1938, and also, altered by replacing her original funnels with two of the new streamlined type.
-Scrapped in Hong Kong, 1959.
+Modifications: Lengthened to 661 feet (19,118 tons) in 1938, and also, altered by replacing her original funnels with two of the new streamlined type.
+Fate: Scrapped in Hong Kong, 1959.
 Sister ship: Windsor Castle.

-The Arundel Castle of the Union-Castle Line
+The Arundel Castle of the Union-Castle Line - 1921

 As a result of the rapid progress that South Africa has made since the Boer War, the Indian nabob has been replaced, to a great extent, by the South African multi-millionaires—the diamond kings, gold mining magnates and others.